Brachial Plexus Center

 Trusted Leaders in Brachial Plexus Birth Injury and Pediatric Nerve Care

 Learning your child has a brachial plexus injury can feel overwhelming.
 You may have questions about movement, surgery and long-term function.
-Our team is here to guide you with clear answers and a plan built around your child.
+Our team is here to guide you with clear answers and a treatment plan built around your child.

 The Brachial Plexus Center cares for infants, children and young adults with brachial plexus birth injury, traumatic brachial plexus injury, thoracic outlet syndrome and related nerve conditions.
 With more than 15 years of steady leadership and one of the highest surgical volumes in North America, we combine deep experience with compassionate, family-centered care.